General Laws Governing Irregularities

 pack.

-- B. Hand Found Deficient Afterwards
+- Hand Found Deficient Afterwards

 - When three hands are correct and the fourth is found to be deficient